Fannon/mobo-documentation/Modeling/hardware-tutorial.md

   wikitext: Some prefix-description for the location
 ```

-The `smw_prepend` attribute allows to prepend automatically generated headers
+The `smw_prepend` property allows to prepend automatically generated headers
-(using the title attribute as name and defining the hierachy through the number),
+(using the title property as name and defining the hierachy through the number),
 templates or free wikitext before the template.
-(There's a `smw_append` attribute, too)
+(There's a `smw_append` property, too)

 Now the Location form has got two headings of hierachy one.
 The HeaderTabs Extension will become active: